 Prevent Brake Line Damage, Remove the Axle Nut

 Now that the calipers are removed and secured to prevent any brake line damage, remove the axle nut.
 Once the axle nut is off on the left side of the axle, you’ll have to loosen the pinch bolt or cap from the right side, depending on what year your bike is.
-On a 2014 and newer bike, Harley uses an Allen bolt to pinch the right-side fork slider around the axle.
-For a bike that’s 2013 or older, a cap and two nuts with half-inch heads are used to secure that side of the axle.

-Now that the axle nut and cap or pinch bolt is removed, you can slide the axle out.
+Now that the axle nut and cap or pinch bolt are removed, you can slide the axle out.
 Keep in mind that the whole wheel assembly’s weight is on the axle when your wheel is up in the air.
 To alleviate this weight issue, you can use your lift to lower the front wheel down just enough to take the load off of the wheel.
 The axle will slide out pretty quickly so long as the last guy that put it in used anti-seize on your axle.

 I’ve found that not all lifts will allow you to lower the wheel like this.
 If yours isn’t one that will allow this, that’s okay.
 An alternative is a 2×4 or a pry bar as a lever under the tire that will be able to lift the weight of the wheel off the axle and allow for easy removal.